MJavedAli/env-params/README.md

 # env-params

-Custom env is a library built to make development more feasible by allowing multiple .env configurations for different environments.
+env params is a library built to make development more feasible by allowing multiple .env configurations for different environments.
 This is done by loading environment variables from a .env._envname_ file, into the node's `process.env` object.

 ## Installation